 Pro tip!
 If you are inside, make sure that you switch AC/Heating to “off” while recording.
 This will get rid of any hums or clunking noises as you are recording, giving you cleaner audio to work with.
 Just remember to flip it back on when you’re done!

+When filming a music video on your phone you have two options: film horizontal or vertical.
 Make sure you film in horizontal if you want to place your video on places like YouTube, Facebook, or Vimeo.
 When filming for IGTV, IG Stories, or Snapchat, your phone needs to be vertical.

 No matter what app you are filming for, make sure that the phone is steady and isn’t crooked or falling over.
 You can set this up on a stack of books, buy a tripod for a few bucks online, or get your friend who has the steadiest hands to hold while you get each shot.